norbauer/has_accent/README.markdown

 2. translatable_attribute - Stores the name of the attribute that this translation is linked to (Using the example above, either 'name' or 'description')

-3. language -  Stores the language name or code, depending on how you set them up during the configuration ('en', 'fr', 'sp', etc...)
+3. language -  Stores the language name or code, depending on how you set them up during the configuration ('en', 'fr', 'es', etc...)

 ## Instructions